-We use almost 50 liters of hot water every day while using the shower or the kitchen.
+We use almost 50 litres of hot water every day while using the shower or the kitchen.
 However, if more people are attending your place because of a family occasion, keeping the Water Heater running is one of the most important things to look for!
 Well, if you are suffering from Clogged Water Heater, things can become worse.

 In fact, knowing how to unclog the hot water can save the day when the hot water doesn’t want to drain.
 There may be several reasons why the water heater may be clogged and sediments may be the most common problem.
 Well, if you are suffering from the problems, this guide on the Clogged Water Heater can he utmost solution for you.